 Then there’s the issue of interest rate risk – already touched on.
 To help manage interest rate risk from a bond-heavy portfolio, investors can consider short-term bonds whenever their portfolio has over 50% bonds.

 We’ve just discussed how TIPS may make sense for portfolios of less than 50% stocks.
 Considering that those additional bonds should also be short-term means adding a short-term TIPS fund to any portion of a portfolio with more than 50% bonds.

 Another approach is going all-in on TIPS.
 That’s not unreasonable.
 After all, TIPS are U.S. government bonds.
-The downside to this (already covered) is likely poorer average performance during market panics and the opportunity cost of investing in regular Treasuries, which sometimes outperformed TIPS in the past.
+The downside to >100% TIPS poorer average performance during market panics and the opportunity cost of investing in regular Treasuries, which sometimes outperformed TIPS in the past.

 50/50 Split: The Swensen Portfolio